Student Health Service

 Nutrition services including individual appointments and group/classroom presentations on sports nutrition, weight management, eating disorders, vegetarian diet, and nutrition assessment.

-Mental health services including psychiatric care and medication management, links to campus and community resources.
+Mental health services including short-term psychiatric care and medication management and information on campus and community resources.

 Fees are charged for specialty services.

-SHS Nurses evaluate and refer students as appropriate to Urgent Care appointments with providers during clinic hours.
+SHS medical staff may refer students as appropriate to Same Day appointments with providers when available during clinic hours.

 Students nearing graduation should seek alternate health care providers to ensure continuity of care.
-Limited care may be provided at the SHS for a brief period after graduation with a fee charged for these services.
 Family PACT services should be sought at Family PACT clinics in the community.

 Care to Non–Students

 First aid services are available to all SF State staff, faculty, and visitors (per CSU Executive Order 943).